-- Entering, returning and graduating students - Students with financial need - Students in good academic standing - All majors, ages, veterans, and non-traditional students
+- · Students in good academic standing - All majors, ages, veterans, and non-traditional students

 FAFSA is not required to qualify for these scholarships.

 To apply for scholarships, you must sign in with the same user name and password you use to access the campus login portal.